sarcastron/jets-seatmap-react-lib-pub/SEATMAP-INTEGRATION.md

 ### <a name="availability"></a> Availability

 The availability property is array of objects and describes which seats are able for passengers.
-You can pass it asynchronously or not pass at all.
+You can pass it asynchronously or not pass at all, it is `optional`.

 Interface, describing data types: